phernst/ctl/README.md

 A C++11 toolkit for CT imaging with minimal dependencies.

-This early release enables to simluate freely adjustable X-ray imaging setups.
+This early release enables to simluate freely customizable cone-beam X-ray imaging setups.
 Typical settings like helical CT or C-arm CT with curved or flat panel detector are included as well.
+Conversion of the geometric information to/from projection matrices allowes to easily collaborate with other tools supporting them.

 **For more details:**
 [**check out the documentation!**](https://web.stimulate.ovgu.de/abtheo/doc/html/index.html)